josue-rojas/josuerojasrojas.github.io-old/README.md

 ## TODO (list for myself)
 - update this readme (forever)
 - continue design for default page
+- update assets to be more universal they do not work for deeper folders
 - navBar
   - __make icons for navbar__ (currently working on might take a while since this has to be original)
     - hover and active should be different